folbert/fewbricks/README.md

 }
 ```

-### `fewbricks/project_init_file_path`
+### `fewbricks/project_init_file_name`
-Allows you to change the location of the file that intializes your custom implementation of Fewbricks.
-Defaults to init.php in the directory that the filter `fewbricks/project_files_base_path` returns.
+Allows you to change the name of the file that intializes your custom implementation of Fewbricks.
+Defaults to fewbricks-init.php.
+Should always be located in the directory that the filter `fewbricks/project_files_base_path` returns.

 ### `fewbricks/brick/brick_template_file_extension`
 Allows you to change the file extension of template files used in [brick.php -> get_brick_template_html()](lib/brick.php).
 Your filter should return for example ".view.php" or ".php".
 Note the dot at the beginning.